Welcome to our Reading page

 • We use reading VIPERS to analyse and unpick books using a variety of questions.
 Vipers use the content domains set out in the National Curriculum.

 We use Accelerated Reader in KS2.
-A computer programme that aims to foster independent reading.
-The programme supports teachers to track and monitor children’s independent reading and diagnostic tools show where ‘catch-up’ is needed.
+This is a computer programme that aims to foster independent reading.
+The system supports teachers to track and monitor children’s independent reading and diagnostic tools show where ‘catch-up’ is needed.
 This enables our children to progress.
 The children themselves are also empowered to track their own reading record and to select books appropriate and recommended to them.
+We find this has a fantastic impact on motivation!

-• Delivering, whole class guided reading across the school for 30 minutes each day after lunch.
-All children take part in this process ensuring everyone is exposed to high-quality texts, discussion.
+• We deliver whole-class guided reading across the school for 30 minutes each day.
+All children take part in this process ensuring everyone is exposed to high-quality texts and discussion.

-• Daily vocabulary pre-teaching so that children’s understanding of texts is greater.
+• We use daily vocabulary pre-teaching so that children’s understanding of texts is greater.

 •Each class will have priority readers and these children have a time during the day to pre-read the whole class guided reading text to unpick complicated phonic patterns, prosody, vocabulary understanding and comprehension through talk.